esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 >💡Tip
 >Some users may use Operating System-level zooming to enlarge the content they’re viewing.
 This will not trigger media queries or adjust the layout of your pages.

+### Lesson 2 - Testing responsiveness with DevTools

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)